Hull Turf logo

 Important Tips:

-• It is advisable to order about 10% more infill than calculated to accommodate settling or miscalculations.
+• It is advisable to add extra material to accommodate settling or miscalculations.

 • Utilize a drop spreader for uniform distribution of the material across the grass surface.

-• Routine upkeep, such as brushing the lawn several times annually, is crucial to maintain the material in place and prolong the lifespan of your artificial grass setup.
+• Routine upkeep, such as brushing the lawn several times annually, is crucial to maintain the infill in place and prolong the lifespan of your artificial grass setup.

-By following these steps, you can ensure that your artificial grass installation is effective and efficient, providing a durable and visually appealing surface.
+By following these steps, you can ensure that your infill application is effective and efficient, providing a stable base.

 Each box represents a step in the calculation process.
 Follow the arrows to see how to measure, calculate, and prepare for your artificial grass installation.